 When I finally, reluctantly (they were such a part of me!) released these things, I felt like I had release the brakes on some hidden part of my life.
 When I thought my self-esteem was high, it went even higher.
 I now feel so much more liberated and overall, I worry even less (something I did not think was possible).

-And since I'm just like you, I'm using my experience to give you some good advice so you can improve your life and your business together.
+And since I’m just like you, I’m using my experience to give you some good advice so you can improve your life and your business at the same time.

 So, in no particular order, here are those things I stopped doing and if you’re guilty of doing any of them, I want you to stop right now!